 Ultra Sensitive Metal Detector

-This project, an ultra sensitive metal detector
+This project, an ultra sensitive metal detector from

 1989, uses a magnetostrictive material that changes shape by a small amount in the presence of a magnetic field.